 When not abroad, his home is on the edge of the Yorkshire Dales.Website: http://www.allanhartley.co.uk

 Guidebook to trekking the Zillertal Rucksack Route (or Berliner Hoehen Weg) and the Zillertal South Tyrol Tour in the Austrian Tyrol.
-The ZRR avoids glaciers and difficult passes so is suitable for inexperienced trekkers.
-The ZSTT traverses the whole range along the Austro-Italian border.
+The ZRR avoids glaciers and difficult passes so is suitable for inexperienced trekkers, while the ZSTT traverses the range along the Austro-Italian border.
 Each takes 8-10 days and has excellent Alpine huts on route.

-Trekking in Austria's Hohe Tauern contains route descriptions for 4 multi-day treks in the Reichen, Venediger and Gross Glockner mountain groups.
+This trekking guidebook describes 4 multi-day treks in the Reichen, Venediger and Gross Glockner mountain groups.
 It also contains an outline for a 10-day traverse of the whole region.
-The Hohe Tauern National Park is an ideal introduction to Alpine trekking, and home to some of the best mountain huts in the Alps.
+The Hohe Tauern National Park takes in the Tirol, Salzburg and Karnten.
+It's ideal for trekking, with some of the best mountain huts in the Alps.